dmbarbour/wikilon/docs/AboutAO.md

 ## AO Representation

 A dictionary is an association of words to definitions, and there are many merely adequate ways of representing such a thing.
-But I want a variety of related features: history and versioning, lightweight forks, simple merge, structure sharing, cache sharing, fine grained security, efficient import and export, communication, distribution, and compaction.
+But I want a variety of related features: history and versioning, lightweight forks, simple merge, structure sharing, efficient communication, distribution, and compaction.
 Additionally, AO must preserve ABC's properties of being weakly human readable and writeable with a text editor.
 To achieve these features, AO has received some careful attention to representation.

 The general proposal is as follows:

-* dictionary is described by a series of patches
+* dictionary is represented by tree of patches
-* history patches are immutable, via secure hash
+* patches logically immutable, via secure hash
 * named dictionary references via `{%word@dict}`

 Concretely, a patch is a UTF-8 text with format:

-        secureHashOfOrigin
+        secureHashOfPatch1
+        secureHashOfPatch2
         @word1 definition1
         @word2 definition2
         ...

-Prior to the first word, we may list a single secure hash that identifies a prior patch from which we inherit words.
-Naming a single origin by secure hash gives us a verifiable, linear, deeply immutable, content-addressable linked list history.
-The body of the patch is a sequence of `@word def` updates, each overwriting a word's prior definition.
-In case of multiple updates to a word, the last update wins.
-A word may be logically deleted by writing a trivial cycle like `@foo {%foo}`.
+Each patch consists of a header and a body.
+The header is a simple sequence of secure hashes, each identifying another patch (hence forming a tree structure).
+The body is a sequence of `@word def` actions, each overwriting a prior definition for the specifified word.
+A word may be logically deleted by defining a trivial cycle, `@foo {%foo}`.
+The last update for a word's definition 'wins', whether that update occurs within the header or body.
+We might interpret each secure hash as logically inlining the identified patch.

+This representation allows for flexible dictionary structure and merge or update models, with a fair amount of structure sharing.
+Secure hashes implicitly have a global namespace, so sharing of dictionaries is easy, only requiring transmission of unknown hashes.
+Sharing of a cache between patches is feasible.

 ### Secure Hash

-For the specific secure hash, I propose use of BLAKE2b 360 bit secure hash, encoded in Crockford's Base32 (favoring lower case).
-BLAKE2b is a very efficient secure hash.
-This results in 72 characters, which seems an acceptable compromise between goals for uniqueness and aesthetics.
-If this is ever found to be unsuitable, we can change to another secure hash easily enough.
+For the specific secure hash, I propose use of BLAKE2b, 360 bits encoded in Crockford's Base32 (lower case).
+BLAKE2b is a very efficient secure hash, and the resulting size (72 characters) seems a reasonable compromise between uniqueness and aesthetics.
+If this is ever found to be unsuitable, we can change to another secure hash easily enough (with a small header if necessary).

 ### Anonymous and Named Dictionaries

-Named dictionaries may be referenced from other dictionaries via `{%word@dict}` and are generally mutable.
-AO evaluation occurs in context of a set of named dictionaries - frequently an empty context.
-In the more general case (including patch histories) dictionaries are anonymous, and may only be referenced internally via `{%word}` tokens.

-Internally, words within a dictionary are referenced by `{%word}` without the dictionary name.
-When we link a word from another dictionary with `{%word@dict}`, the `@dict` decorator must be appended to any undecorated words in the linked code.

-### Filesystem Layer

-In a filesystem layer, we'll encode a context of named dictionaries as a directory containing `myApp.ao` and the like, one file per head.
-The name of the dictionary matches the filename (minus the `.ao` suffix).
-History patchfiles may additionally use `secureHash.ao`.
-To avoid clutter, history files might be moved into another directory or a composite history archive.
-(Use of an archive simplifies memory mapping of multiple history objects that won't be mutated.)

-### Forking and Merging

-Forking a named dictionary is trivial: simply copy the file to a new name.
-A three-way merge is possible by finding a common history between two dictionaries, but is not explicitly supported.
-It must be represented by copying updates from one branch into the other.
+AO evaluation may occur in a context of named dictionaries.
+In that case, each dictionary serves as an implicit namespace, with `{%word}` accessing the word as defined in the current dictionary and `{%word@dict}` indicating a word in an external dictionary.
+(Even if you name the current dictionary, it is treated as external with the `@dict` modifier.)
+However, in the general case dictionaries are anonymous.
+Patches cannot be named directly, i.e. the `@dict` cannot be a secure hash.

+Best practices for named dictionaries have yet to be developed.
+However, the intention is to use named dictionaries *not* as named libraries or modules (we can always glue those together anonymously), but rather at an [application layer](ApplicationModel.md) where security and access control become concerns.

 ### Communication